yangxy/PASD/README.md

 _<sup>3</sup>DAMO Academy, Alibaba Group_

 ## News
+(2024-7-12) I am training a new PASD based on SDXL and will release soon.
+Stay tuned!

 (2024-7-1) Accepted by ECCV2024.
 A new version of our paper will be updated soon.

 (2024-3-18) Please have a try on our colorization model via ```python test_pasd.y --pasd_model_path runs/pasd_color/checkpoint-180000 --control_type grayscale --high_level_info caption --use_pasd_light```.
 You should use the noise scheduler provided in ```runs/pasd_color/scheduler``` which has been updated to ensure zero-terminal SNR in order to avoid the leaking residual signal from RGB image during training.
 Please read the updated paper for more details.